notsafeadults64/CharGrinn_Modlist/README.md

 Char Grinn is a passion project that is inspired by Cacophony's Licentia Classic & Licentia Black mod pack.

 If you're looking for a gaming experience that's gritty and intense, you've come to the right place.
-This mod list is designed to enhance the atmosphere and gameplay of Skyrim AE (Best of Both Worlds version) with overhauls for combat, magic, archery, and more.
+This mod list is designed to enhance the atmosphere and gameplay of Skyrim with overhauls for combat, magic, archery, and more.

 I have carefully curated this mod list based on my own experiences, research, & vision.
 I'm confident that you'll find something that suits your taste.